-Food blogger, chef, and mum of three, Claire Thomson, suggests a fabulous menu for Mother’s Day Lunch with recipes from her cookbook The Five O'Clock Apron that are great for getting the kids in the kitchen!
+Food blogger, chef, and mum of three, Claire Thomson, suggests a fabulous menu for a Mother’s Day lunch with recipes taken from her cookbook The Five O’Clock Apron.
+As well as being deeply flavoursome, these recipes are great for getting the kids in the kitchen.
+Over to Claire . . .

 Dessert: Easy Peasy Rose Ice Cream